 The garden is south facing & gets very hot indeed which is why I wanted & needed shade.
 Natural shade beneath trees is SO much nicer than under a brolly or a faded fabric canopy & they bring birds into the garden too.
 We get quite a range & love to sit beneath them fluttering about.

 The garden is designed to work throughout the seasons & the lighting scheme I designed ensures it really comes to life at night.
-I practice what I preach & I so love my job…
+I honestly practice what I preach & I so love my job…

-Photos by James @ JAW
+All the good photos are by James @ JAW